Cook County saw record 2,000 fatal opioid overdoses last year, most linked to fentanyl

 In Cook County, fatal opioid overdoses have risen steadily over the past eight years, from 676 in 2015 to nearly three times that number, 1,846, in 2020.

 About 78% of the overdose victims last year were male, and about 70% of the deaths occurred in Chicago.
-African Americans made up 56% of the victims, whites accounted for 29% and Latinos accounted for just below 15%, medical examiner's data shows.
+Black people made up 56% of the victims, whites accounted for 29%, and Latinos accounted for just below 15%, medical examiner's data shows.

-The age group most impacted were those between 50 and 59 years old, which made up 27% of the deaths.
+The age group most harmed were those 50 to 59 years old, which made up 27% of the deaths.
 Next were those 30 to 39 years old, followed by those 40 to 49 years old and 60 to 69 years old.
 Those under 30 years old accounted for less than 13% of the deaths.

 The year's youngest opioid overdose victim was a 12-year-old boy from Chicago.
 The oldest was an 84-year-old woman from Chicago.